-- voter's name;

-- date of birth;\

-- affirmation of United States citizenship;

-- a Washington State residential address (include both mailing and residential addresses if mail is not delivered to the residential address);

-- signature attesting to the truth of the information provided.
+- voter's name; - date of birth; - · affirmation of United States citizenship; - a Washington State residential address (include both mailing and residential addresses if mail is not delivered to the residential address); - signature attesting to the truth of the information provided.

-\16 and 17 year olds can pre-register to vote, but their registration will not be effective until they turn 18 years old.
+16 and 17 year olds can now pre-register to vote.
+Registrants under the age of 18 will have their registrations held until they become eligible to vote.